 The operative word is "contested."
 If you do not contest a bad debt and lawsuit, which will oblige the alleged creditor to prove the debt, you stand a good chance of getting a judgment against you by default.
 Consequently, you must contest the suit.

 Statute of Limitations

 There's a statute of limitations for consumer debt that varies by state.
 The various state limits range from three to 10 years.
-You can find a listing of the various state limitation on the Card Hub website listed in the References section.
+You can find a listing of the various state limitation online.
 The clock on your statute of limitations starts ticking from the time you made your last payment and resets each time you make an additional payment.

 Do keep in mind that if you plan to contest a debt on the basis of the statute of limitations, you need to notify the court that it is time-barred.
 Failure to do so can work against you.

 Bad Debt and Your Credit Score

 Although you may prevail in court over a closed written-off account, it's good to bear in mind that your court success does not prevent the bad debt from appearing on your credit report.
 Bad debts remain on your credit report for up to seven years.

 If you prevail in court, yet still have the bad debt on your credit report, it may be wise to consult a lawyer for help in clearing your credit report.

 - Can a Creditor Sue After Selling to a Collection Agency?